 We have launched a Community Hub in response to the COVID-19 crisis, to ensure the most vulnerable people across the borough will be supported during the coming weeks.
 To find out more visit www.dncommunityhub.org.uk or to access help and support from Doncaster Community Hub or to volunteer call 01302 430300 or email firstname.lastname@example.org

 There are a lot of free exercises online for all ages and abilities, from yoga to dancing to HIIT session, you can find something that suits your abilities.
 Here are links with ideas and sessions:

 - Sport England Campaign Join the movement!
-We’re supporting the Sport England campaign to #StayInWorkOut Visit the website for lots of helpful information on keeping active in the home, including lots of fun and creative ideas on how to get active at home, with exclusive offers and workouts from content providers such as Les Mills on Demand, Joe Wicks (The Body Coach) and FiiT.
+We’re supporting the Sport England campaign to encourage people to be physically active.
+Visit the website for lots of helpful information on keeping active in and outside of the home, with exclusive offers and workouts from content providers such as Les Mills on Demand, Joe Wicks (The Body Coach) and FiiT.

 - Follow Get Doncaster Moving on Facebook, Twitter and on the Get Doncaster Moving website for information on local sports clubs and groups that are offering online classes, workouts and other activities.
 The Get Doncaster Moving team have produced a 'Staying Strong at Home' Booklet which contains a mixture of chair-based exercises and standing exercises, as well as advice on looking after overall wellbeing.
 You can also find advice and information related to keeping active at home on their dedicated coronavirus webpage.

 - Yorkshire Sport Foundation This website contains lots of resources on how to be active during this time.
 The Yorkshire Sport Foundation's #ThisIsPE activities are recommended by the Department for Education for quality learning experiences.

 - Active Fusion have created a free resource pack for families to help keep children active.